Slion/XenForoAddOnSlionsToc/README.md

   - H1, H2, H3, H4, H5, H6: For various headings level.
 - Provides editor buttons for headings from level one to four and the table of content itself.
 - Supports WYSIWYG editor.
 - Supports named anchor so you can reorganize headings in your post without worrying about broken links.
-Just do [H1=anchor name]My named heading[/H1]
+Just do `[H1=anchor name]My heading[/H1]`

 # Demo
 Visit [slions.net] to see what it looks like.